How To Really Get Your Sh-T Done

 Stop Being A Control Freak

 Now we are getting to the hard part.
 You’re a control freak, right?
-You’re convinced no one can do things as well as you can.
+And, you’re convinced no one can do things as well as you can.

 You’re right.
 They probably can’t.
 But that doesn’t mean they can’t do it all, especially if you let someone do things their way.